Hard-line conservative Reps. Boebert, Miller win primaries

 Ezell said he won because of connections he forged during more than 40 years in law enforcement.
 “When people call and need something, I’ve been accessible to them.”

-Meanwhile, Guest won a third term after being forced into a runoff against former Navy fighter pilot Michael Cassidy.
+Meanwhile, Guest won a GOP runoff against former Navy fighter pilot Michael Cassidy.
+Guest will face Democrat Shuwaski Young in November.

 NEBRASKA SPECIAL ELECTION OVERLAPS WITH SENTENCING

-Note: This story was first published on June 29, 2022.
-It was updated on June 29, 2022 to correct an erroneous report that Republican Rep. Michael Guest had won a third term.
-He won his GOP runoff and will face a Democrat in November.